 Camera, Lighting, and Editing Software Options for Your Video Résumé

 A portable video camera untethers you from your computer’s built-in webcam and takes better film, too.
+Chances are your mobile device can do very nice film.
 Video and photo technology is getting better and more affordable.
 With a minor investment of around $150, you can buy a high-definition (HD) video camera that plugs right into your computer.
 Search for flip cam on Amazon.com for some great camera options.

 When you’re filming, mount your camera on a solid surface to avoid shooting wobbly footage.
 You can get a tripod very inexpensively on Amazon.com.